 WHERE IS THE CROUCHING LION HIKE ON OAHU

-Crouching Lion Hike Short route: The trailhead is located in between a ‘Do Not Pass’ sign and a telephone pole.
+Crouching Lion Hike Short route: The trailhead is located before Kahana Bay inbetween a ‘Do Not Pass’ sign and a telephone pole.
+I’ve provided a map with clear information below.
 It isn’t marked and looks like it’s heading straight into the bushes, but once you get a few steps into the bushes you can begin to see the markings of a trail.
 When we did this hike there were quite a few other small groups along the way which reassured us that we were headed in the right direction.

 Crouching Lion Hike Long Route: Park at the Swanzy Beach Park and then walk up Huamalani Road till you find the trailhead.
 The Crouching Lion trail can be difficult to follow in parts but ribbons usually mark the way.
 The trail rigidly follows the Pu’u Manamana Ridge and the entire loop is called Kahakili-Manamana loop taking 4-5 hours to complete.
 This route is very dangerous and has claimed lives as the drop-offs are incredibly steep and the terrain can be dangerous.
 I would only suggest doing this hike with a local who has navigated the route before.